bookinglab/bl-code-test/README.md

 ## Installation

-Please run `npm install` to download all dependencies.
+Please run `npm install` inside the directory where you downloaded the code to download all dependencies.

 ## Development server